Hu Chunhua: Guangdong

-In November 2012, Hu was appointed to the 18th Politburo of the Chinese Communist Party, a ruling council of China's top leaders.
+According to Reuters in August 2012, Hu Jintao sought to promote Hu Chunhua to be a member of the CCP Politburo or the Party Secretary of Shanghai after the 18th Party National Congress.
+In November 2012, after the Party Congress, Hu was appointed to the 18th Politburo of the Chinese Communist Party, a ruling council of China's top leaders.
 He, along with Sun Zhengcai, were the youngest members of the 18th politburo, raising speculation that they were being groomed to become China's next leaders in 2022.
 In December 2012, Hu was appointed Party Secretary of Guangdong, succeeding Wang Yang, who went on to become Vice-Premier in Beijing.
 The Guangdong leadership post has historically been filled by those who have gone on to join the national leadership, such as Zhao Ziyang, Xi Zhongxun, Li Changchun, Zhang Dejiang, and Wang Yang.
 It is widely regarded to be one of China's most important regional offices.

 In Guangdong, Hu earned a reputation for being low-key, action-oriented leader who is not fond of bureaucracy or formalities.
 Almost immediately after his assuming the reins in Guangdong, Hu's government began a sweeping crackdown on so-called luoguan, i.e., officials who work in China but whose spouses and children live abroad.
 Since the beginning of Hu's term, over 800 luoguan have been disciplined, demoted, or otherwise removed from office.
 Hu's government also cracked down on drug trafficking and the sex industry in the Dongguan area, dispatching police to conduct massive raids of the city's prostitution venues, and removing the city's vice mayor and police chief from office.

 Hu's government also began experimenting with the public release of information on the assets of local officials, and have moved to codify anti-corruption measures into law with the provincial legislature.
 In October 2014, Hu's government began a series of public consultations on new anti-corruption regulations.
 Taking best practices from the Independent Commission Against Corruption in Hong Kong, Hu's government experimented with – in select local areas – merging the traditionally separate departments of Discipline Inspection, Supervision, Anti-Corruption, and Audit into a single agency in charge of combating graft.
 During's Hu's term, the Party Committee Secretary of the provincial capital Guangzhou, Wan Qingliang, was investigated for corruption and removed from office.

+Central government

+In March 2018, he was elected by the National People's Congress to serve as a vice premier of China in Premier Li Keqiang's Cabinet.
+As vice premier, Hu played an important role in the targeted poverty alleviation campaign, agricultural modernization, and the Belt and Road Initiative.

+After the 20th CCP National Congress in 2022, Hu left the Politburo, though he remained a Central Committee member.
+In March 2023, he left the office as vice premier and was instead elected as vice chairman of the Chinese People's Political Consultative Conference (CPPCC).
+He was named as one of two deputy party secretaries of the CPPCC in the same month.